ctfhacker/ctfhacker.github.io/_posts/2015-11-26-cmu-binary-bomb-flag2.markdown

     state.stack_push(state.se.BVS('int{}'.format(i), 4*8))
 ```

 We use a `BVS` (Bit Vector Symbol) as the symbolic variable object.
-This is used internally by Angr to create our equation that will be solved by Angr's SMT solver.
+This is used internally by angr to create our equation that will be solved by angr's SMT solver.

 Now that our initial state is given, we simply create an `Explorer` object.
 We give this object where we start, where we want to finish, and what equations to avoid.
 The Explorer will then attempt to find a path following those constraints.